mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-When using a native control like `input` which is not aware of `Field` natively, use `Field.Control`, which renders an `input` by default:
+When using a native control like `input` or a custom component which is not aware of Base UI's `Field`, use `Field.Control`:

 ```jsx
 <Field.Root>